ecamo19/droughtbox_documentation/docs/test_experiment_1.md

 ---
-title: Dermination of water loss from small branches (gres)
+title: Dermination of residual water loss from small branches
 ---

 ## Procedure